The unique, nature-crafted, frothed-glass character of the pumice stone finds application in a variety of consumer goods and industrial processes.

 Are there really animals that bath in pumice dust?

 Several critter types enjoy—and benefit from—taking dust baths.
 The most famous is the chinchilla, a dense-furred rodent of South American Andes mountain origin.
-Other rodentia-class animals also dust bathe.
+Other rodentia-order animals also dust bathe.
 As do many species of poultry.
 The aggressively textured surface of pumice powder particles remove and capture gunk and grime between feathers and fur shafts.
 Pumice is also quite effective, especially in the case of poultry, at controlling the tiny parasites that afflict the birds, as the glass-edged, absorptive pumice particles act as a mechanical insecticide.

 Website: ChillDust™ is formulated specifically for the dense fur of Chinchillas.